Khalidali-dev/pixabay/README.md

 - **🔧 Dependency Injection**: `get_it` is used for smooth dependency injection, keeping the app modular and testable.
 - **🧱 Clean Architecture**: Built using clean architecture principles, ensuring scalability, maintainability, and separation of concerns.
 - **🖼️ Responsive**: Responsive for all devices.
+- **🖼️ View Image**: Click on any image to view full image preview also go back to Dashboard.

 ### 🌍 Deployment:
 - The app is deployed on **GitHub Pages**.
 To access the live demo, [click here](https://Khalidali-dev.github.io).